tcnksm/gcli/README.md

 1. Rebase your local changes against the master branch
 1. Run test suite with the `go test ./...` command and confirm that it passes
 1. Run `gofmt -s`
-1. Create new Pull Request
+1. Create a new Pull Request

 ## Author